Agentic Resource Discovery and ai-catalog.json

 How it relates to llms.txt

 An ai-catalog.json is not a ranking trick and it is not a content map. llms.txt tells an agent where a site's content lives.
 An ai-catalog tells an agent which agentic resources the site exposes and how to reach them.
 The two are complementary, and neither is about search ranking.
-Google confirmed in 2026 that llms.txt does not affect its search results, which is the same point agent-readiness has always made.
+Google has said publicly that llms.txt does not affect its search results, which is the same point agent-readiness has always made.
 These files are for agents that read and act.

 Why it matters

 Adoption is early.
-In a public census in June 2026, none of the named working group members yet served a discoverable ai-catalog.json, so publishing one now is a forward move rather than table stakes.
+In a June 2026 check I ran against their public well-known paths, none of the companies named as contributors to the specification yet served a discoverable ai-catalog.json, so publishing one now is a forward move rather than table stakes.
 The value is the same as every other discovery surface.
 A capability an agent cannot find is a capability that does not exist for that agent, and one predictable file turns a set of separate manifests into a single answer.

 turva.dev serves an ai-catalog.json at /.well-known/ai-catalog.json that indexes its MCP server, its A2A agent, its API, and its agent skills, each of which already resolves on its own.
 For an audit of a site's discovery surface, contact info@turva.dev.